mattkimber/openttd_villages_is_villages/readme.txt

 * "Fund New Buildings" will permanently increase the population limit to 20% above the town's current population for every month where new buildings are being funded and the town is already at its population limit.

+== Manage Industries ==

+This is an experimental feature as it relies on manipulating a game setting (the one specifying industry density) in order to control the opening of new industries.

+Manage Industries will prevent new industries from opening unless a certain proportion of those already on the map have service.
+This prevents the situation in long games where the map is completely dominated by industries, without the restrictions of running the whole game in "funding only" mode.

+There are two settings to tune the industry management behaviour:

+* The percentage of cargo which must be transported from a producing industry in order for it to be considered "served"
+* The percentage of industries on the map which must be served before new industries are constructed.

+Industries which do not produce any output (either non-producing sink industries or dormant factories) are considered served if there is a station within their vicinity.